Zheng Bo: Wanwu Council 萬物社

 Gropius Bau, Berlin

 ⇀ online documentation

-ZHENG Bo lives and works on Lantau Island, Hong Kong.
-Committed to multispecies vibrancy, he investigates the past and imagines the future from the perspectives of marginalized communities and marginalized plants.
-He creates weedy gardens, living slogans, and eco-queer films to cultivate ecological wisdom beyond the Anthropo-extinction-event.
+ZHENG Bo grew up in Beijing and now lives on Lantau Island, Hong Kong.
+Committed to more-than-human vibrancy, he investigates the past and imagines the future from the perspectives of marginalized communities and marginalized plants.
+He creates weedy gardens, living slogans, eco-queer films, and wanwu workshops to cultivate ecological wisdom beyond the Anthropocene extinction.

 Recent solo exhibitions include: Wanwu Council, Gropius Bau, Berlin (2021); You are the 0.01%, Schering Stiftung, Berlin (2021); Life is hard.
 Why do we make it so easy?, Kadoorie Farm and Botanic Garden, Hong Kong (2021); The Soft and Weak Are Companions of Life, Kunsthalle Lissabon, Lisbon (2020); Goldenrod, Institute of Contemporary Art, Shanghai (2019); Dao is in Weeds, Kyoto City University of Arts Art Gallery, Kyoto (2019); and Weed Party III, Parco Arte Vivente, Turin (2018).
 He participated in Liverpool Biennial 2021, Yokohama Triennale 2020, Manifesta 12 (2018), the 11th Taipei Biennial (2018), and the 11th Shanghai Biennial (2016).
 His works are in the collection of Power Station of Art in Shanghai, Hong Kong Museum of Art, Singapore Art Museum, and Hammer Museum in Los Angeles.